The Real Image of Christ

-What is the true Image of Christ according to the Bible?
-From among the countless interpretations of His physical image is there one that is accurate?
-Find out on Face the Truth.
+What is the true image of Jesus Christ according to the Bible?
+Among the countless interpretations of His physical image, is there one that is accurate?

 Now on the other hand, there are some images, especially of famous personalities or characters who are easily identifiable to many.
 Let’s take a look at some of these examples:

 Images of Barack Obama, Oprah Winfrey, Bugs Bunny.

 Brother Barry: Now the previous images are well-known today, especially with the use of the modern media.
 However, there’s an image that’s been around for centuries that many people recognize all over the world.
 Can you identify this image?